Randoshi-Roll/ReferralListenerServer/README.md

 3. In the **Settings** tab, click **Destroy**.

 **Note: If you do not delete your app, charges for using DigitalOcean services will continue to accrue.**

+# RefMint Changes
+In the App Settings, Add the following environment variables:
+`WSS_URL` - The WebSocket URL you can get from Alchemy or Infura `DEVELOPER_API_KEY` - You can get this from the RefMint App (test.refmint.xyz or app.refmint.xyz), in your profile settings `PROJECT_ID` - The Project ID (Custom URL) in your game's info in the Refmint App `CAMPAIGN_ID` - The Campaign ID (campaign url) in your campaign info in the Refmint App